Recognition of same-sex unions in Seychelles: Restrictions

 The Civil Code of Seychelles governs the requirements and application process for couples wishing to marry.
 Although it does not contain an explicit definition of marriage, it states that a marriage is void if "the parties to the marriage [are] not respectively male and female".
 As a result, same-sex couples cannot marry in Seychelles and do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.
-Marriage in Seychelles was previously governed by the Civil Status Act 1980 (Loi de 1980 sur l'état civil; Lalwa Leta Sivil 1980).
+Marriage in Seychelles was previously governed by the Civil Status Act (Chapter 34; Loi sur l'état civil; Lalwa lo leta sivil).
 The act did not expressly forbid same-sex marriages and did not contain a definition of marriage.
-However, it generally referred to married spouses as "man" and "woman" and used gender-specific terminology with regard to married spouses.
+However, it generally referred to married spouses as "man" and "woman", and used gender-specific terminology with regard to married spouses.
 Civil unions (union civile, /fr/; linyon sivil), which would offer some of the rights and benefits of marriage, are likewise not recognised in Seychelles.

 Article 32(1) of the Constitution of Seychelles describes the family "as the natural and fundamental element of society" and recognises "the right of everyone to form a family".
 However, Article 32(2) states:

 The right contained in clause (1) may be subject to such restrictions as may be prescribed by law and necessary in a democratic society including the prevention of marriage between persons of the same sex or persons within certain family degrees.

 In July 2022, activists met President Wavel Ramkalawan to discuss the possibility of legalising same-sex marriage.
 "We spoke mostly about people who are already married, having done so overseas with both either being Seychellois or one Seychellois and the other an expatriate.
 Marriage is recognised internationally but we also want recognition here in Seychelles", said activist Sasha Alis.